On Schr\"{o}dinger Operators Modified by $\delta$ Interactions: Possible Generalizations

-When we add a point like delta interaction on such Schr\"{o}dinger operator $H_0$, we have physically a particle moving intrinsically in a two dimensional compact manifold $\mathcal{M}$ and interacting with delta interaction located at some point $a$ in $\mathcal{M}$.
-This problem requires renormalization due to the short distance singular behaviour of the free Green's function on a manifold, which can be similarly seen from the short time expansion of the heat kernel $K_t(a,a) \sim 1/t$ as $t \to 0^+$ and the formula (\ref{intrepgreen}) for Riemannian manifolds \cite{Grigoryan}.
-This has been discussed in our previous works \cite{AltunkaynakErmanTurgut, ErmanTurgut, erman2017number, CaglarErmanTurgut} for finitely many delta centers.
+When we add a point like $\delta$ interaction on such Schr\"{o}dinger operator $H_0$, physically we model a particle moving intrinsically in a two dimensional compact manifold $\mathcal{M}$ (without boundary) and interacting with a $\delta$ source located at some point $a$ in $\mathcal{M}$.
+This problem requires renormalization due to the short distance singular behavior of the free Green's function on a manifold, which can be similarly seen from the short time expansion of the heat kernel $K_t(a,a) \sim 1/t$ as $t \to 0^+$ and the formula (\ref{intrepgreen}) for Riemannian manifolds \cite{Grigoryan}.
+This is the same singular structure of the diagonal free Green's function and the reason for this is based on the fact that the divergence here appears due to the short time behavior of the heat kernel and the manifold $\mathcal{M}$ locally looks like a flat space around the point where the $\delta$ interaction is located.
+This has been discussed in our previous works \cite{AltunkaynakErmanTurgut, ErmanTurgut, erman2017number, CaglarErmanTurgut} for finitely many $\delta$ centers.
 Then, the Green's function can be similarly expressed as

 for any points $x,y$ and $a$ in $\mathcal{M}$.
-Then, all the results that we have obtained for previous problems follow easily.
+Note that this expression is formally the same as our previous formula for a two dimensional problem without the need for a continuous spectrum.
+Then, all the results that we have obtained for previous problems follow easily in this case as well.
+Consequently, we do not repeat our arguments, instead in the next section we concentrate on a slightly different model on a compact manifold, and there we provide some more details.
+The convergence of the series $\sum_{n=0}^{\infty} \frac{|\phi_n(a)|^2(E+\mu^2)}{(E_n-E)(E_n+\mu^2)}$ will be shown in Appendix A.